Get insider access

 VESA 100x100

-The ergonomics are impressive.
+The ergonomics are excellent.
 The stand offers any type of adjustment, and it keeps the display in place very well when you adjust it.
 The back also features vents on top, and the stand has a cutout for cable management.

 Design